rusland1/rusland1.github.io/content/en/muziek/20241023-25_jaar_Zemfira/index.md

 <br/>

-We start with music, for a change from old to new.
+We start with music, for a change from old to (very) new.

 #### 25 Years